kahanu/GolfTracker.DocumentDB/GolfTracker.Angular2/README.md

     }
     ```

-4. **Set the WEBAPI constant** - finally set the WEBAPI constant to the data store you are using in this application.
+4. **Set the ENDPOINT constant** - finally set the ENDPOINT constant to the data store you are using in this application.

     ```javascript
-	export let WEBAPI = CONFIG.baseUrl.MongoDB;
+	export let ENDPOINT = CONFIG.baseUrl.MongoDB;
 	```

 ## To Run it